OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `if` ( *condition* ) *codeblock* `elseif` ( *condition* ) *codeblock* `else` *codeblock*

 > If statements, with the expected behavior.
-You can use as many elseifs as you want.
+You can string together as many elseifs as you want.

 `let` *name* = *expression* ;

 > Create a new local variable and initialize it with the value of *expression*.
 The compiler infers that the new variable has the same type as *expression* .
-The variable goes out of scope and stops existing when execution leaves the current codeblock.
+The variable goes out of scope when execution leaves the current codeblock.

 `let` ( *name1* , *name2*, ... ) = *expression* ;

 > Create multiple new variables based on unpacking a tuple. *expression* must be a tuple type, with the number of fields in the tuple equal to the number of names on the left-hand side.
 The compiler creates a new local variable for each name on the left-hand side, and infers the type of each new variable based on the type of the corresponding field of the right-hand side tuple.
 >
-> [Potential improvement: Allow left-hand side names to be replaced by `_`, allowing unneeded components to be discarded without needing to create a variable.]
+> [Potential improvement: Allow left-hand side names to be replaced by `_`, allowing unneeded components to be discarded without creating a variable.]
 >
-> [Potential improvement: Allow assignment directly into existing variables, rather than requiring creation of new variables.
+> [Potential improvement: Allow assignment directly into existing variables, or a mix of new and existing variables, rather than requiring creation of new variables.
 Would have done this already but couldn't figure out a clean syntax for it.]
 >
 > [Potential improvement: This could become a more general pattern-matching assignment mechanism.
 Currently it pattern-matches only for a one-level tuple.]

 *name* = *expression* ;

-> Assign a new value to a variable, which might be a global variable, a local variable, or a function argument.
+> Assign a new value to a variable, which can be a global variable or a local variable.
 The type of *expression* must be assignable to the variable's type.

 `return` ;